okulovsky/kaia/README.md

 * change working dir to the root of the repository

 * execute `pip install -e .`

+If something went wrong during the installation or afterwards, reinstall the environment:

+* execute `conda deactivate`, if the environment is activated.

+* execute `conda remove --name kaia --all -y`

+* repeat steps to create the environment

+## Running a demo

+Run `python my/demo/run_demo.py`

+It will take __a lot__ of time for the first time, as three containers need to be downloaded or built.

+## Browsing the documentation

 * execute `jupyter notebook`